< />

 So, what are your options if fat-freezing treatment isn't right for you?
 A cosmetic procedure like liposuction is one of the most common methods of removing fat.
 However, this is an invasive surgical procedure that needs to be carefully considered before undertaking.

 If you're looking for non-surgical fat reduction, Juniper’s Weight Reset Program can provide a non-invasive, medical approach to weight loss.
-Our program gives you access to medication, dietitian-led health coaching, a members-only app and a private online community of like-minded women on their own weight loss journey.
+Get treatment that targets weight gain on a biological level, plus a dietitian-led program that supports long-term weight maintenance.

 Photo credit: Gustavo Fring / Pexels